ryeash/assist/README.md

 Custom handling of @Inject fields and methods can be performed by adding additional ValueLookup implementations to the assist instance.
 A ValueLookup is tasked with finding the value that should be used to set an @Inject marked Field or an @Inject marked method's Parameter values.
-During injection processing Assist instance will iterate through all registered ValueLookups (in prioritized order) until one of them returns a non-null value for the target.
+During injection processing Assist will iterate through all registered ValueLookups (in prioritized order) until one of them returns a non-null value for the target.

 A new ValueLookup can be registered with: